realJeremySun/first-web-game-lb4/blog/2019-04-24-building-an-online-game-with-loopback-4-pt2.md

 import {v4 as uuid} from 'uuid';
 ```

 The first two lines will import the `idSet` model and repository so that the `characterController` can find them.
-The second line will import `uuid`, so we can use it in our code.
+The third line will import `uuid`, so we can use it in our code.

 Add following two lines into constructor to indicate this controller is associated with `IdSetRepository` as well: